zccajgb/LoanAPI/README.md

 # Loan API

-Simple website and API for CRUD.
+Simple website and API for CRUD, written in C# and Typescript

 ### Website